tetchel/superior-internet/README.md

 GET `/g/` - Shows the overall network graph - Right now this just returns the JSON that *would* be used to construct the graph.

 GET `/u/:id` - Returns user page for user with the given ID.
-Has the visited data available but doesn't do anything with it.

-POST `/v/:visitedId` - Indicate that the user issuing this request (determined by 'id' cookie) visited the user with id `visitedId`.
-Returns 201 if it's a new visit, and 200 if the visit has already occurred (and therefore the request had no effect).
+If the user logged in is not the same as the user page, a visit is recorded.